mvxGREEN/SoundLoaderAndroid/Readme.md

 1. Clone [SoundLoaderAndroid](https://github.com/mvxGREEN/SoundLoaderAndroid) repo from Github.
 2. Open solution file in Visual Studio.
-3. Build app
+3. Build project.
-4. Run on your physical or emulated Android device.
+4. Run it on your Android physical or emulated device.

 ## How To Use